FrancoisCharvet/mlb-api/README.md

 /game/latest/homeTeam/awayTeam => To get the last game between two teams

-/game/predict/homeTeam/awayTeam => To predict the probability of winning using ELO and MB rating systems
+/game/predict/homeTeam/awayTeam => To predict the probability of winning using ELO and MLB rating systems

 /games/count => To get the total of games from the database